- Anti-Bullying Policy

 Be polite and remember your manners.

-Each year school children have an average of five to seven common infections such as colds and intestinal upset.
+Raise your hand to use the restroom and get a drink.Illnesses:Each year school children have an average of five to seven common infections such as colds and intestinal upset.
 For the protection of your child and his/her classmates, please keep your child at home when ill.
 Please notify the school when your child is ill.
 The following symptoms may mean that an illness is contagious:

 Fever, diarrhea, vomiting within the last 24 hours.
 Children need to be symptom free for 24 hours before returning to school.

-Thick mucous or pus draining from eyes.
+Thick mucus or pus draining from eyes.

 Sore throat, especially if combined with fever or swollen neck glands.

 Rashes with fever or rashes of unknown origin.